Is TMJ Causing Your Headaches?

-Because we’re not clear about what causes migraines, we’re still not entirely clear about the link between TMJ and migraines.
+Because we’re not clear about what causes migraines, we’re still not entirely clear about the link between TMJ and migraines in Wilmington.
 One explanation is that TMJ causes a tension headache, which can serve as a migraine trigger.
-Another explanation is that TMJ can lead to irritation of the trigeminal nerve, which is where many migraines start.
+Another explanation is that TMJ can lead to trigeminal nerve irritation, where many migraines start.

-However, we do know that people with TMJ often experience migraines and that migraine frequency and intensity typically diminishes after TMJ treatment.
-In rare cases, TMJ treatment may even completely eliminate migraines.
+However, we know that people with TMJ often experience migraines and that migraine frequency and intensity typically diminish after TMJ treatment.
+In rare cases, TMJ treatment may completely eliminate TMJ-related migraines in Wilmington.

 TMJ and Referred Pain Headaches

 Have you ever wondered why left arm pain is a common symptom of a heart attack?
 It’s not because a heart attack actually makes your arm hurt; it’s because your brain thinks heart pain is coming from the arm.
 This is known as referred pain, and it can also work when your brain thinks jaw pain is a headache.
 It sounds crazy, but this is one explanation for ice cream headaches—the pain is in the upper part of your mouth, but your brain thinks it’s a headache.

 Referred pain headaches are alleviated by treating and eliminating jaw pain.

 Receive Effective Headache Treatment in Wilmington